-Severance and change of control benefits are provided under the employment agreements of our executives, as well as under our incentive plans.
-These benefits are discussed at greater length in the section entitled "Employment Agreements and Potential Payouts upon Termination or Change in Control" on page 27 of this Proxy Statement.
+Severance and change in control benefits are provided under the employment agreements of our executives, as well as under our incentive plans.
+These benefits are discussed at greater length in the section entitled "Employment Agreements and Potential Payouts upon Termination or Change in Control" on page 36 of this Proxy Statement.

-Beginning in 2013, the Compensation Committee adopted a policy that it would not provide excise tax gross up benefits to new executives in the event of change in control termination.
+Since 2013, the Company has maintained a policy to no longer provide excise tax gross up benefits to any new executives in the event of change in control termination.